Minsik-K/User-Selection-for-Over-the-Air-Federated-Learning/README.md

 **This repository contains the code for the paper:**

-*M. Kim, A.L.
-Swindlehurst, and D. Park, "Beamforming Vector Design and Device Selection in Over-the-Air Federated Learning," accepted in IEEE Transactions on Wireless Communications, 2023.* (https://ieeexplore.ieee.org/document/10064271)
+*M. Kim, A. Lee Swindlehurst, and D. Park, "Beamforming Vector Design and Device Selection in Over-the-Air Federated Learning," IEEE Transactions on Wireless Communications, vol. 22, no. 11, pp. 7464-7477, Nov.
+2023.* (https://ieeexplore.ieee.org/document/10064271)

-* This repository provide only the user selectioin algorithms in over-the-air federated learning.
+* This repository provides only the user selection algorithms in over-the-air federated learning.
+* The following papers are based on this code.

+*M. Kim and D. Park, "Joint Beamforming and Learning Rate Optimization for Over-the-Air Federated Learning," IEEE Transactions on Vehicular Technology, vol. 72, no. 10, pp. 13706-13711, Oct.
+2023.* (https://ieeexplore.ieee.org/document/10125042)

 * Results related to learning can be obtained using the references below.

 ## Software Versi

 **User Selection Algorithm & [SVM Model [1]](http://yangkai.tech/publication.html)**
 * Matlab R2021a
-* Communications Toolbox??
+* Communications Toolbox
-* Deep Learning Toolbox??
+* Deep Learning Toolbox

 **[MLP Model [2][3]](https://github.com/shaoxiongji/federated-learning)**
 * python $\geq 3.6$